 There has been a tendency to watch these areas over an extended period to determine if they are dangerous or not.
 Unfortunately, this philosophy leads to a situation in which a dangerous lesion may continue to prosper and grow into a later stage, hard to cure cancer.
 Any sore, discoloration, induration, prominent tissue, irritation, hoarseness, which does not resolve within a two week period on its own, with or without treatment, should be considered suspect and worthy of further examination or referral.
 Besides a routine visit to the dental office for regular examinations, it is the patient’s responsibility to be aware of changes in their oral environment.
 When these changes occur, they need to be brought to the attention of a qualified dental professional for examination.
 The dental professional needs to be current in the knowledge base necessary to make a proper diagnosis, and be competent in the proper screening procedures to identify oral cancer.

 Once suspect tissues have been detected, the only way a definitive diagnosis of oral cancer may be made is through biopsy.
+While some salivary diagnostic tests and biologic marker tests have become available on the dental market, no major pathology organizations have endorsed them, and they have arrived for sale through a laboratory standards protocol which avoids FDA oversight and approval to market.
+Until their efficacy has been endorsed by a major pathology organization or the FDA, the foundation will not be a supporter of these tests, and we do not consider them adequate alternatives to conventional laboratory histopathology.
 Given the large number of tissue abnormalities a dentist sees every day, it is not logical, nor practical, that each one of these be biopsied.
 The first question which may help in the determination of which abnormality bears closer examination, is how long has the suspect condition been present?
 Any condition that has existed for 14 days or more without resolution should be considered suspect and worthy of further diagnostic procedures or referral.
-Certainly, it is common knowledge that two of the most prevalent lesions that mimic oral cancer, are the herpes simplex ulceration, and aphthous ulcerations, each resolving of their own accord in approximately 10-14 days.
-Perhaps that sentence should be underlined, since one of the most common diagnoses received with referred patients to a major university cancer pathology department is “an atypical herpetic/aphthous lesion” These all too frequently turn out to be squamous cell carcinomas, which have been under observation…. for several months.
+Certainly, it is common knowledge that two of the most prevalent lesions that mimic oral cancer, are the herpes simplex ulceration, and aphthous ulcerations, each resolve on their own in approximately 10-14 days.
+Perhaps that sentence should be underlined, since one of the most common primary diagnoses received with referred patients to a major university cancer pathology department is “an atypical herpetic/aphthous lesion” These all too frequently turn out to be squamous cell carcinomas, which have been under observation…. for several months.

-Note that this system is not designed to provide the kind of information, specifically cellular architecture, that would be obtained through a punch or incisional biopsy.
+Note that this brush cytology collection system is not designed to provide the kind of information, specifically cellular architecture, that would be obtained through a punch or incisional biopsy.
 But it will provide an answer to the question of whether malignancy exists or not, through a quick, minimally invasive, and inexpensive procedure.
 Should positive results be returned through this system, the brush biopsy must be followed by a conventional biopsy procedure for confirmation.
-The strong argument for the brush biopsy is that it eliminates the waiting and watching of a suspicious lesion, while it develops from a highly treatable and curable, early stage localized cancer, into a life threatening late stage malignancy.
-Positive identification of oral cancers at the earliest stages, result in the best prognosis for cure and long-term survivability.
+The argument for the brush biopsy is that it eliminates the waiting and watching of a suspicious lesion, while it develops from a highly treatable and curable, early stage localized cancer, into a life-threatening late stage malignancy.
+Positive identification of oral cancers at the earliest stages, result in the best prognosis for long-term survivability.

-Creating awareness, discovery, diagnosis, and referral.
+Creating awareness, discovery through screening, diagnosis, or referral for diagnosis, and when appropriate referral to medicine for tretment.
 When it comes to oral cancer and saving lives, these are the primary responsibilities of the dental community.
+This is dentistry’s cancer.
 The most important step in reducing the death rate from oral cancer is early discovery.
 No group has a better opportunity to have an impact than members of the dental community.